postgrespro/pg_probackup/Documentation.md

 Skips backup validation.
 You can use this option if you validate backups regularly and would like to save time when running restore operations.

 ###### Checkdb Options
-The following options can be used together with the `checkdb` command.
-Additionally [Connection Options](#connection-options) and [Logging Options](#logging-options) can be used.
+The following options can be used together with the [checkdb](#checkdb) command.
+For details on verifying PostgreSQL database cluster, see section [Verifying a Cluster](#verifying-a-cluster)

     --amcheck
 Performs logical verification of indexes for the specified PostgreSQL instance if no corruption was found while checking data files.
 You must have the `amcheck` extention or the `amcheck_next` extension installed in the database to check its indexes.
 For databases without amcheck, index verification will be skipped.

     --skip-block-validation
 Skip validation of data files.
+Can be used only with `--amcheck` option, so only logical verification of indexes is performed.

     --heapallindexed
 Checks that all heap tuples that should be indexed are actually indexed.
-You can use this option only together with the --amcheck option.
+You can use this option only together with the `--amcheck` option.
 Can be used only with `amcheck` extension of version 2.0 and `amcheck_next` extension of any version.

 ##### Recovery Target Options
-If [continuous WAL archiving](#setting-up-continuous-wal-archiving) is configured, you can use one of these options together with `restore` or `validate` commands to specify the moment up to which the database cluster must be restored.
+If [continuous WAL archiving](#setting-up-continuous-wal-archiving) is configured, you can use one of these options together with [restore](#restore) or [validate](#validate) commands to specify the moment up to which the database cluster must be restored.

     --recovery-target=immediate|latest
 Defines when to stop the recovery:
-- The immediate value stops the recovery after reaching the consistent state of the specified backup, or the latest available backup if the -i option is omitted.
+- The immediate value stops the recovery after reaching the consistent state of the specified backup, or the latest available backup if the `-i/--backup_id` option is omitted.
 - The latest value continues the recovery until all WAL segments available in the archive are applied.

     --recovery-target-timeline=timeline